Jauntlet/Scoundrills/readme.md

 cmake .. -DCMAKE_EXPORT_COMPILE_COMMANDS=1
 make
 ```
-the executable is called "game", so run this command to launch it
+the executable is called "scoundrills", so run this command to launch it
 ```
-./game
+./scoundrills
 ```

 <h3>MacOS</h3>